-Once again, I welcome you!
-You are a respected and valued stakeholder on our team and with our concerted efforts, we will have a banner school year.
-Do let us know if you have any questions or require any clarifications as the need arises.
+You are a respected and valued partner in the home and school relationship and with our concerted endeavors, we are sure to make the mark in helping your child to realize a notable, spectacular year.
+Do not hesitate to let us know if you have any questions or concerns.

-Warm Regards,
+Warmest Regards,

-Kathleen L. Rodgers, Ph.D. - Assistant Superintendent Prevention, Intervention and Equity
+Kathleen L. Rodgers, Ph.D. - Assistant Superintendent